FreshKernel/ktor-server-firebase-app-check/README.md

 We welcome contributions!

-Please follow these guidelines when contributing to our project.
+Please follow these guidelines when contributing to this project.
 See [CONTRIBUTING.md](./docs/CONTRIBUTING.md) for more details.

 ## Acknowledgments